Plakapoor/instamed/README.md

 ## instamed

 To run:
-Open the terminal and execute the command:
+Open the terminal and execute the command:<br>
 &emsp; python app.py